Broadband Terms and Conditions

 Please contact us at firstname.lastname@example.org detailing your complaint and request for a refund, describing the problem with timescales and as much detail as possible.
 We will investigate and where applicable, issue a credit note on your account.
 This claim must be submitted within 7 working days of the resolution of the fault.
 Our decision will be fair and impartial and final.
-If you are not happy with our conclusion, we will be happy to pass the complaint to our arbitration service provider CISCAS at no charge to you.

 We have signed up the Ofcoms Broadband Speeds voluntary codes of practice, details of which can be found here.

 SYNC rate is the speed your modem negotiates with the exchange for optimum throughput speed based on data obtained by the equipment in your exchange.
-This is determined primarily by the quality and length of the cable between you and your exchange.
+This is determined primarily by the quality and length of the copper cable between you and your exchange.
 Interference and loss of signal along the cable directly affects your SYNC speed and actual throughput speed.

-THROUGHPUT speed is the measured speed you get when transferring data from your computer to the internet - it's the figure speedtesters will give you (you can use ours at http://speedtest.macace.net or BT's at http://speedtester.bt.com or there are many third party test).
+THROUGHPUT speed is the measured speed you get when transferring data from your computer to the internet – it’s the figure speedtesters will give you (you can use speedtest.btwholesale.com ours or there are many third party test).
 This is determined, in addition to your sync speed, by several factors including contention and congestion on the line.
-You'll always get a lower speed at busy internet times like 6-11pm when the internet as a whole is at it's busiest, not only our network.
+You’ll always get a lower speed at busy internet times like 6-11pm when the internet as a whole is at it’s busiest, not only our network.
 Typically this might be as low at 50% of your sync speed.
 Your router, wireless connection and computer can also affect this.
-If you run several speed tests one after the other or throughout the day you'll get varying different readings - that's exactly how it's supposed to work.
-You'll get maximum speeds during quiet times and lower speeds at busy times.
+If you run several speed tests one after the other or throughout the day you’ll get varying different readings – that’s exactly how it’s supposed to work.
+You’ll get maximum speeds during quiet times and lower speeds at busy times.
 The number of people online and downloading in your area at the same time you take these tests can affect them dramatically.
-Please feel free to contact us if you don't think you're getting a fast enough connection.
+Please feel free to contact us if you don’t think you’re getting a fast enough connection.
 Our systems are designed to give you the fastest speed your line can handle.

 In addition to our general abbreviated terms and our full legal terms and conditions: